-A 1982 review of the various studies conducted in Sarawak since the 1950's shows that goitre is endemic in 12 of the state's 25 districts, mainly located in inland areas, with prevalence rates that vary considerably among different communities, mostly between 30 and 80% of the people examined.
+A 1982 review of the various studies conducted in Sarawak since the 1950 s shows that goitre is endemic in 12 of the state's 25 districts, mainly located in inland areas, with prevalence rates that vary considerably among different communities, mostly between 30 and 80 % of the people examined.
 Few studies on endemic goitre in Sabah have been conducted, a recent one reporting high prevalence rates, related with the degree of remoteness of the areas studied.
 It was found that only 3% of the people used iodized salt.

 In Peninsular Malaysia, the problem of endemic goitre is considered much less serious than in Eastern Malaysia although, in the absence of public health interventions, very high prevalence rates of goitre have been found in villages where the problem was recognized 50 years ago.
-The suspect that there may be many other foci of endemic goitre in inland areas of Peninsular Malaysia suggests the need for a systematic assessment of the prevalence of iodine deficiency also in this part of the country.
+The suspicion that there may be other foci of endemic goitre in inland areas of Peninsular Malaysia suggests the need for a systematic assessment of the prevalence of iodine deficiency also in this part of the country.

-Non-communicable diseases related to lifestyle
+7.3 Non-communicable diseases related to lifestyle

-As a result of the rapid pace in socio-economic development and increased affluence in Malaysia, there has been a definite change in the nutritional problems in the country.
-The population is now faced with the other facet of the malnutrition problem, namely chronic diseases associated with excessive consumption of various nutrients (e.g. fat) on the one hand and low levels of intake of other nutrients (e.g. complex carbohydrates and fibre) on the other, such as hypertension, coronary heart disease and certain types of cancers, as evident from mortality data and epidemiologic data.
+As a result of the rapid pace in the socio-economic development and increased affluence in Malaysia, there has been a definite change in the nutritional problems in the country.
+The population is now faced with the other facet of the malnutrition problem, namely chronic diseases associated with excessive consumption of various nutrients (e.g. fat) on the other hand and low levels of intake of other nutrients (e.g. complex carbohydrates and fiber) on the other, such hypertension, coronary heart disease and certain types of cancers, as evident from mortality data and epidemiological data.

-Mortality data for Peninsular Malaysia have shown that deaths due to diseases of the circulatory system and neoplasms have been on the rise since the 1960's (Table 14 and Figure 16).
+Mortality data for Peninsular Malaysia have shown that deaths due to diseases of the circulatory system and neoplasms and have been on the rise since the 1960's (Table 14 and Figure 16).
 On the other hand, deaths due to infectious and parasitic diseases, and conditions in the perinatal period reduced in number, reflecting the improved health care facilities in the country over the past three decades.
-Within the category of "diseases of the circulatory system" the two main causes of death are ischaemic heart disease, cerebrovascular disease and acute myocardial infarction.
-Since medically certified and inspected deaths amounted to only slightly over a third of all reported deaths in Peninsular Malaysia, the data should be used with caution.
+Within the category of "diseases of the circulatory system" the two main causes of death are ischaemic heart disease, cerebrovascular disease and acute